 Enhancing agencies’ ability to comply with FISMA: The Continuous Diagnostics and Mitigation (CDM) Program

 To enhance Federal agencies’ IT infrastructure monitoring capabilities and make it easier for them to meet all of FISMA’s requirements, the Department of Homeland Security (DHS) launched an additional initiative, the Continuous Diagnostics and Mitigation (CDM) Program, in 2013.
 Its provisions continue to be revised, but essentially the program supports the implementation of industry-leading off-the-shelf tools and solutions to help agencies understand which users and devices are accessing their networks, what activities and events are taking place on their networks, and how their data is being protected and managed.

 CDM makes it easier for government agencies to reduce their ongoing security risks and discover problems and threats in near real-time.
 We’ll discuss its provisions in an upcoming blog.

 In the meantime, know that everyone—including FISMA-compliant entities—needs to implement information security solutions that are more effective yet reduce costs.
 We invite you to experience the Respond Analyst:

 - an automated solution that can be stood up in (on average) 4 hours.

 - a monitoring tool that gives security operations teams a 96 percent reduction in false-positive alerts.

-- an intelligent decision-making solution that relies on integrated reasoning to achieve 87 percent accuracy out-of-the-box, and has the learning capability to exceed 95 percent.
+- an intelligent, decision-making secops automation solution that relies on integrated reasoning to achieve 87 percent accuracy out-of-the-box, and has the learning capability to exceed 95 percent.